 - teaching workshops on “Working with Music in Audio Storytelling” through the Center for Documentary Studies at Duke University

 - Other major projects clients include The Smithsonian Museum of Natural History, the Chicago Symphony Orchestra, and the WFMT Radio Network.

-Here’s a recent piece, “700 Fathoms Under the Sea,” commissioned by PRX
+Here’s my piece, “700 Fathoms Under the Sea,” commissioned by PRX

 with funding from the Sloan Foundation …

 And my 2013 PRX STEM piece on the “Elusive Digital Stradivarius”